 The average American has around $38,000 in personal debt.
-Many people feel that this debt is weighing them down, and they feel that they can’t truly begin their life until the debt is paid off.
+Many people who take out personal loans feel this debt is weighing them down, and they feel that they can’t truly begin their life until the debt is paid off.

 The best answer is to pay the debt off early, right?
 Right?